rust-lang/rfcs/text/0000-impl-trait-type-aliases.md

 Since we will teach `impl Trait` cohesively (that is, argument-position, return-position and type alias `impl Trait` at the same time), it is unlikely that users who understand `impl Trait` will be confused about aliases.
 (What's more, examples in the reference will illustrate this clearly.)

 ## Argument-position `impl Trait`
 As described in the [Guide-level explanation](#guide-level-explanation), although we can freely replace an occurence of a return-position `impl Trait` with an `impl Trait` type alias, we cannot freely replace an occurrence of an argument-position `impl Trait`, as argument-position `impl Trait` may be polymorphic, determined by the caller, as with a generic parameter.
 However, `impl Trait` type aliases are strictly monomorphic.
 Unfortunately this is an inherent restriction due to the inconsistency of argument-position `impl Trait` with return-position `impl Trait` (regarding the quantifier scope).
-Argument-position `impl Trait` makes use of a form of ML-style let polymorphism that is not present in the type aliases.

-Due to this inconsistency, it is impossible to define an `impl Trait` syntax that satisfies the following constraints:
-- Argument-position `impl Trait` is consistent with return-position `impl Trait`
-- Argument-position `impl Trait` is consistent with trait alias `impl Trait`
-- Trait alias `impl Trait` is consistent with the existing notion of `existential type`
-- The syntax for return-position `impl Trait` is consistent with the syntax for the existing notion of `existential type`

-Of these drawbacks, making argument-position `impl Trait` consistent with the other positions for `impl Trait` seems the most acceptable and intuitive.
-Using a syntax other than `impl Trait` for thsi feature would remove the one consistency we want to preserve: that is, that return-position `impl Trait` is the same notation as `existential type`.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives